Servings: 24 serving(s)

 Total time: 30 minutes

 Cooking time: 15 minutes

-The recipe is versatile.
-Sometimes I use dried cranberries in place of the currants and I love to drizzle them with a little glaze.
+- The recipe is versatile.
+Sometimes I use dried cranberries or currants in place of the raisins.

 - 2 tsp baking soda